Skip to content

 GPU support

 We run the most important parallizable computations on the GPU.
-An nvidia GPU, RTX 3 series or higher is required.
-The minimize supported Nvidia driver version is 580.
-If this isn't available, the CPU is used for all computations.
-Here are the computations we run on GPU:
+An Nvidia GPU, RTX 3 series or higher is required.
+The minimume supported Nvidia driver version is 580.
+If such a GPU isn't available, the CPU is used for all computations.
+If CPU SIMD instructions are used, we take advantage of those.
+Here are the computations we run on GPU, or using CPU SIMD:

 Molecular dynamics short range interactions